Have you figured out ways to keep things cool indoors this summer without sending your utility bills through the stratosphere?

 As you landscape, consider planting trees on the south and west sides of your home.
 Select varieties that are fast-growing and have a thick canopy.
 Simply providing this type of shade for your home during the hot summer will likely help to reduce energy costs by up to 25 percent a year or more.

 If your attic is not well-insulated, you may be sending all that nice cooled air right out through the roof.
 Check with your utility providers to see if any are offering incentives to homeowners who beef up their homes’ insulation.
-You may be pleasantly surprised to learn that your net cost to insulate will be quite reasonable.
+You may be pleasantly surprised to learn that your net cost to insulate will be quite reasonable given the return on your investment in lower cooling and heating bills.